Getting Started at Georgia State

 According to University policy, Georgia State may send official correspondence to your University e-mail address.
 You are responsible for accessing and reading this e-mail.
 Your e-mail account becomes available when you are admitted to the University and remains open as long as you are eligible to register for classes.

-If you have not established your University e-mail account or would like more information, visit Student Computing Services.
+If you have not established your University e-mail account or would like more information, visit IT Services for Students.

 There are many ways to pay for college, depending on your academic situation.
 Financial Aid is available to students classified as degree seeking (certificate programs are not eligible).
 Some financial aid is based on merit, some on need.
 Loans require repayment, while grants don’t have to be repaid.
 Federal Pell Grant, HOPE, Institutional Matching Grant and most state program funds are limited to students pursuing a first bachelor’s degree.